Skip To Main Content

 Shaping Future Leaders: A Pivotal Initiative for Juniors and Seniors

-The Pinewood Scholars Program in Social Entrepreneurship is a transformative initiative designed to equip students with the skills, knowledge, and mindset necessary to address pressing global challenges.
+The Pinewood Social-Entrepreneurship Program is a transformative initiative designed to equip students with the skills, knowledge, and mindset necessary to address pressing global challenges.
 Our program fosters a deep commitment to social innovation, sustainability, and community impact, empowering students to create meaningful change through entrepreneurial endeavors.

 Program Overview